DHTMLX/docs-suite/docs/grid/api/export/grid_xlsx_method.md

 @params:
 - `config` - (optional) an object with export settings.
 You can specify the following settings for export to Excel:
-    - `url?: string` - (optional) the path to the **worker.js** file of the [Json2Excel](https://github.com/dhtmlx/json2excel) library (where export will be processed) set as `"../libs/json2excel/x.x/worker.js?vx"`, if the local export server is used.
-Replace `x.x` with the actual library version (check the [GitHub repository](https://github.com/dhtmlx/json2excel)).
-The path to the public export server is used by default
+    - `url?: string` - (optional) the path to the **worker.js** file of the [Json2Excel](https://github.com/dhtmlx/json2excel) library (where export will be processed).
+By default, `https://cdn.dhtmlx.com/libs/json2excel/next/worker.js?vx` is used.

+    For a local export server, set the path to the **worker.js** file relative to your server: use `"../libs/json2excel/next/worker.js?vx"` for the latest version, or `"../libs/json2excel/x.x/worker.js?vx"` for a specific version (replace `x.x` with the actual version number).
     - `name?: string` - (optional) "grid" by default.
 The name of a ready Excel file
     - `tableName?: string` - (optional) "data" by default.
 The name of a sheet with grid data in the Excel file
     - `dateFormatMask?: string` - (optional) "dd/mm/yy" by default.
 The mask used for [dates formatting in Excel](https://support.microsoft.com/en-us/office/format-a-date-the-way-you-want-in-excel-8e10019e-d5d8-47a1-ba95-db95123d273e)